Aryana (TV series)

-Aryana is a 2012 Philippine fantasy drama television series starring Ella Cruz in her first leading role.
-The series premiered on ABS-CBN's Primetime Bida evening block from May 7, 2012 to January 25, 2013, replacing Precious Hearts Romances Presents: Lumayo Ka Man Sa Akin and was replaced by Kahit Konting Pagtingin.
+Aryana is a Philippine television drama fantasy series broadcast by ABS-CBN.
+Directed by Erick C. Salud, Lino S. Cayetano and Darnel Joy R. Villaflor. it stars Ella Cruz, Francis Magundayao, Paul Salas, Dominic Roque and Michelle Vito.
+It aired on the network's Primetime Bida line up and worldwide on TFC from May 7, 2012 to January 25, 2013, replacing Precious Hearts Romances Presents: Lumayo Ka Man sa Akin and was replaced by Kahit Konting Pagtingin.